-SFHP home buyer means a purchaser of an SFHP home or the entire household occupying an SFHP home or the purchaser or entire household occupying an SFHP manufactured home lot.
+SFHP home buyer means a purchaser of an SFHP home, the entire household occupying an SFHP home, or the purchaser or entire household occupying an SFHP manufactured home lot.

-SFHP manufactured home lot means a lot which is marketed and either sold or rented for the purposes of the placement of a manufactured home and to satisfy SFHP requirements.
+SFHP manufactured home lot means a lot that is marketed and either sold or rented for the purposes of the placement of a manufactured home and to satisfy SFHP requirements.

-SFHP property owner means the owner of any property which is subject to SFHP requirements, or as defined in this section, certain successors in title.
+SFHP property owner means the owner of any property who is subject to SFHP requirements or, as defined in this section, certain successors in title.

-SFHP proposal means a proposal by a property owner of record made to the city detailing the property owner's plan for complying with SFHP.
+SFHP proposal means a plan provided by a property owner of record to the city, detailing the property owner's plan for complying with the SFHP.

-SFHP rental unit means a rental unit marketed and leased specifically to satisfy SFHP requirements.
+SFHP rental unit means a unit marketed and leased specifically to satisfy SFHP requirements.

-SFHP tenant means a person who is a lessee of an SFHP rental unit, or a manufactured home rental lot, or the entire household occupying an SFHP rental unit or SFHP manufactured home lot.
+SFHP tenant means a lessee of an SFHP rental unit a manufactured home rental lot, or the entire household occupying an SFHP rental unit or SFHP manufactured home lot.